ti8m/react-native-ibeacon-android/README.md

 # react-native-ibeacon-android

 iBeacon support for React Native Android.
-I have developed this app as similar as possible to that of @frostney
+I have developed this API as similar as possible to that of frostney: https://github.com/frostney/react-native-ibeacon

 ## Support
 I’ve tested this module with Estimote beacons and it works.
 I don’t know if it works with other beacons, too.
 Beacons don't work in simulator.